edouardpoitras/eva-conversations/README.md

 The plugin parameter in this trigger is populated with the plugin id of the plugin that last used the `context.set_output_text()` method.
 This means the same plugin will most likely receive another opportunity for a follow-up until the conversation expires, or a plugin explicitly closes the conversation.

+`gossip.trigger('eva.conversations.pre_close_interaction', context=context)`

+A trigger that get fired when the current `Interaction` object's `close()` method is executed.
+We're in the process of wrapping up the interaction.

+At this point the `Interaction` object's `output_audio` and `closed` fields are not set.
+Use the `eva.conversations.post_close_interaction` if you require access to those values.

+`gossip.trigger('eva.conversations.post_close_interaction', context=context)`

+A trigger that get fired when the current `Interaction` object's `close()` method is done executing.
+All interaction fields should now be populated, and the conversation will have been saved.

+`gossip.trigger('eva.conversations.pre_create_interaction', context=context)`

+A trigger that gets fired right before creating the new `Interaction` object for the active interaction with Eva.

+`gossip.trigger('eva.conversations.post_create_interaction', context=context)`

+This trigger is fired once the `Interaction` object is created.
+It will execute at the very end of the `eva.pre_interaction` trigger (where `conversations` plugin create the interaction).

+`gossip.trigger('eva.conversations.pre_close_conversation')`

+Trigger that is fired right before closing the current conversation.
+The `Conversation` object's `closed` field is not yet set at this point.

+`gossip.trigger('eva.conversations.post_close_conversation')`

+Trigger that is fired right after closing the current conversation.
+The `Conversation` object should be saved and have all populated fields at this point.

 #### Objects